ArtskydJ/trello-usable-json/readme.md

 [![Build Status](https://travis-ci.org/ArtskydJ/trello-usable-json.svg)](https://travis-ci.org/ArtskydJ/trello-usable-json)

-Reduces the ridiculous amount of json from trello into the bits you want.
+Reduces the ridiculous amount of JSON from trello into the bits you want.

-You don't want 150kb of json data.
+You don't want 150kb of JSON data.
 You want an array of card strings for each board.

 #cli

-- Pipe in your trello json.
+- Pipe in your JSON from trello.
+(E.g. if your board is `'https://trello.com/b/6xbOmILH'`, append `'.json'`.)
-- It pipes out the non-archived cards.
+- It pipes out some JSON that is usable.
 - Wheeeeee!

 ```